Lutando/docs-oxd/sources/plugin/wordpress/index.md

 ##### Add acr

-The plugin will detect ACR values supported if this information is published in the OP's discovery endpoint.
-However, if your OP doesn't publish the `acr_values_supported` claim, then you will need to add the ACRs manually.
+The plugin will detect the OPs supported ACR values if this information is published in the OP's discovery endpoint.
+However, if the OP does not publish supported ACR values, you may need to add them manually.